TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 10/2 Kings 10.20.md

 ---

-And Jehu said, Sanctify a solemn assembly for Baal.
-And they proclaimed it.
+Jehu said, "Sanctify a solemn assembly for Baal!"
+They proclaimed it.